Fatema-Mithaiwala/SickBI-Portal-for-medical-resources/README.md

 **Overview**

 **SickBI** is a comprehensive online platform designed to provide a wealth of medical resources.
-Launched between August 2021 and February 2022, SickBI aims to facilitate easy access to crucial medical information and resources for healthcare professionals, researchers, and patients.
+Coded between August 2021 and February 2022, SickBI aims to facilitate easy access to crucial medical information and resources for healthcare professionals, researchers, and patients.

 **Features**